 If you want to enroll in an ACA plan in Texas, you’ll need to visit Healthcare.gov.
 First, you must create an account for yourself and any family members.
 You’ll provide personal information, including your address, phone number, Social Security number, marital status, household income, and the number of people in your household.
 Once you’ve completed this step, Healthcare.gov will determine your eligibility for Medicare or a premium tax credit.
 You’ll then choose from available health plans and can compare as many as three at a time.
 There are currently 10 companies that offer health insurance coverage on the ACA marketplace in Texas:

 Whether you’re selecting a plan on Healthcare.gov or buying a plan for yourself or multiple people, you should consider the following:

 When selecting a plan, you can choose from several different options for the network of doctors you have access to and how you receive the health care.

-Texas offers Medicaid and the Children’s Health Insurance Program (CHIP) for individuals and families with low income.
+Texas offers Medicaid and CHIP for individuals and families with low income.